ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Pretending to look for the ball with a laugh, Passing overgrown beds of dead flower heads and brambles that scratched our spindly legs.

-  Up, steps to the wooden door,
+  Up, steps to a wooden door,
-  Ivy trailing over the floor.
+  Ivy trailing over the porch floor.
-  A note,
-  Placed above a knocker of a bear’s head,
+  Above a knocker of a bear’s head,
   “Beware.
-“Knock me if you dare,” it said.
+“Knock me if you dare,” a note said.

-  Of course,
+  Of course, we dared,
-  We dared,
   One bang each.
 Bang.
 Bang.
   Laughing, exhilarated we turned and ran
   Down a path that now twisted and snaked,